LOWER BACK PAIN CAUSES

 Now That You Are Familiar With The 4 Most Common Lower Back Pain Causes:

 You should try and take this information and determine if it applies to your situation.
 While it is still advisable to consult with a medical professional, having a better idea of what is causing your pain can help you on the road to recovery.
-Hopefully you can now do some more targeted research on the cause of your lower back pain and determine the best way to treat it.
+Hopefully you can now do some more targeted research on the cause of and the best way to treat your low back pain.

 If you would like professional help with your low back pain please contact me.
 We can discuss on the phone or in person what is going on with your pain and I can give you my opinion on what is going on and what the best treatment options are.
 Please feel free to reach me at 412-517-8124.